CiscoTestAutomation/pyats-image-builder/README.md

 Three main directories are created when building the image:
 - `$WORKSPACE` is where all user specified files and repositories are stored.
 It is also the working directory when running the docker image.
-- `$INSTALL_DIR` is where files related to the building of the image are stored.
-There is a copy of the yaml file used to create an image at `$INSTALL_DIR/build.yaml`.
+- `$WORKSPACE/installation` is where files related to the building of the image are stored.
+There is a copy of the yaml file used to create an image named `build.yaml`, and the entrypoint script for starting a Docker container.
-- `$VENV_DIR` which is where the python virtual env is created.
+- `$VIRTUAL_ENV` which is where the python virtual env is created.

 ## Build Process

 The image is built in two main stages.
-First, pyATS Docker Build sets up the image context on the host machine, then it triggers a Docker build using this context.
+First, pyATS Image Builder sets up the image context on the host machine, then it triggers a Docker build using this context.

 ### Context Setup

-Within the context, pyATS Docker Build creates an image directory, which will have all of its contents copied to the root of the image.
-Inside this image directory is a workspace directory, an install directory, and a venv directory that will become `$WORKSPACE`, `$INSTALL_DIR`, and `$VENV_DIR`.
+Within the context, pyATS Image Builder creates an image directory, which will have all of its contents copied to the root of the image.
+Inside this image directory is a workspace directory and a virtual env directory that will become `$WORKSPACE` and `$VIRTUAL_ENV`.

 All file retrieval and git cloning is done in the workspace directory to make use of user permissions not available within the docker image.

-The `packages` list is used to generate a `requirements.txt` file inside the install directory, to be used later on in the image.
-Additionally, the entrypoint script is also copied to the install directory.
+The `packages` list is used to generate a `requirements.txt` file inside the installation directory, which is in the workspace directory.
+This file is used later on in the Docker build stage.
+Additionally, the entrypoint script is also copied to the installation directory.

-A `pip.conf` file is generated in the venv directory if specified in the yaml file.
+A `pip.conf` file is generated in the virtual env directory if specified in the yaml file.
 This can be used to specify a different pypi server, as well as many other pip options.

 ### Docker Build

-pyATS Docker Build uses a base image of `python:{version}-slim`.
+pyATS Image Builder uses a base image of `python:{version}-slim`.
 The default version is `3.6.9` but can be specified by the user.

-The entirety of the context image directory is copied to the image root, which creates the `$WORKSPACE`, `$INSTALL_DIR`, and `$VENV_DIR` directories.
+The entirety of the context image directory is copied to the image root, which creates the `$WORKSPACE` and `$VIRTUAL_ENV` directories.

-A Python virtual environment is created in `$VENV_DIR`, and all specified Python packages are installed with pip from `$INSTALL_DIR/requirements.txt`.
+A Python virtual environment is created in `$VIRTUAL_ENV`, and all specified Python packages are installed with pip from `$WORKSPACE/installation/requirements.txt`.
 Some packages require non-python dependencies (eg. gcc), which are unlikely to be included in the image since it is so minimal.
 Advanced users familiar with docker can use the `cmds` section of the yaml to install these dependencies, however this will have a negative impact on the final size of the image.

 # YAML file